 Our favorite hiking and easiest hiking is at Bear Rocks.
 At Bear Rocks overlook you can stand on a limestone outcrop overlooking New Creek Mountain, the North Fork Mountain Range and the vast North Fork River Valley.
 Clarify this is at Dolly Sods

 A scenic overlook and the Northland Loop interpretive trail permit access to the scenic area without wilderness skills.
 A map of trails is a must for any backcountry hiking on Dolly Sods.
+Stay at our cabins near Dolly Sods and be near it all.

 Spruce Knob (28 miles/40 minutes to lake)